-With the exception given for the U.S. National Aerobatic Championships by the IAC Policy and Procedures Manual, Section 505, only IAC supplied computer scoring programs will be permitted.
+With the exception given for the U.S. National Aerobatic Championships in the IAC Policy and Procedures Manual, only IAC-supplied computer scoring programs will be permitted.
 The Scoring Director will ensure the current version of the scoring system is being used and is responsible for adhering to the instructions and notices supplied by IAC.
 (See 1.11)